WIFLE Foundation, Inc.

 WIFLE Annual Scholarship Program (WIFLE's regular Scholarship Program)

 • A scholarship application form and filing instructions are posted to the WIFLE Web annually to coincide with the June WIFLE Annual Leadership Training.
-Check the conference web pages about February of each year for scholarship details and forms.
+Check the conference web pages about February of each year for scholarship details, filing deadline and forms.

 WIFLE scholarships are awarded based on a student’s academic potential, achievement, and commitment to serving communities in the field of law enforcement.
 The scholarship is open to all eligible persons.
 To be eligible for the scholarship, the applicant must:

 • Physically attend and be a full-time student at an accredited four-year college or university; or be currently enrolled in a full-time in a fully accredited community college with the intention of transferring to a four-year degree;

 • Have completed at least one full academic year of college work at an accredited college or university or community college;